Analysis | Amy Coney Barrett’s 2017 confirmation hearing, analyzed

 In this exchange, Barrett offered a somewhat humorous response to Kennedy’s premise;

 KENNEDY: Do you think there’s a right to privacy in the Constitution?
 I mean, when Griswold came down and you read it, what did you think?
 Did you say, “This is a well-reasoned opinion, and I agree with it?”
 Of course you said you’re going to follow it.
 We all follow the law.
 If you don’t follow the law, you go to jail, okay?
 I’ll stipulate that, too.
-But what did you think about the opinion?BARRETT: I wasn't alive when Griswold came down.KENNEDY: Well, what about when you first read it?BARRETT: Well, gosh, senator, I think, again, whatever I might have thought about it -- I first read it when I was a law student.
+But what did you think about the opinion?BARRETT: I wasn't alive when Griswold came down.KENNEDY: Well, what about when you first read it?BARRETT: Well, gosh, Senator, I think, again, whatever I might have thought about it — I first read it when I was a law student.
 But whatever I would have thought about it then or whatever I would think about it today wouldn’t matter.
 I would put that aside in the application of that.

 Her affiliation with an anti-LGBT-rights group